 1. Grants and Contracts

 List all grants and contracts awarded in chronological order (oldest first, most recent last) grouped into previous grants/current grants/pending proposals.
 Pending proposals must have been submitted for review and an estimated date of notification should be provided.
-Applicants should contact the office of Professional Development and Faculty Affairs in Kansas City (Jo Halverson) or the office of Faculty Development in Wichita (contact Marianne Eyles) concerning awards of grants and contracts received after the deadline for applications.
+Applicants should contact the Faculty Affairs and Faculty Development office in Kansas City (Jo Halverson) or the office of Faculty Development in Wichita (contact Marianne Eyles) concerning awards of grants and contracts received after the deadline for applications.
 Grant or contract applications that have not been completed or submitted for review may not t not be listed.

 For each grant or contract, applicants must provide title of grant, names of all investigators, funding source, direct costs awarded, years of grant.
 Applicants may provide a brief explanation of the significance of the project (up to 50 words) to enhance understanding by colleagues from other scientific disciplines.
 The role of the applicant in each grant or contract project must be clearly explained.
 If the applicant is not principal investigator, the contribution to the grant or contract must be specified.
 Provide the cover sheet, abstract and Notice of Award in PDF for all grants or contracts awarded in last five years (submit online).